 about

-Dr. Jonathan Epstein brings over two decades of expertise in infectious disease research, science communication, technical consultation, and policy development.
-His work spans field and laboratory research on high-consequence zoonotic viruses, strategic engagement with governments and international organizations, and public outreach to translate complex science into actionable policy.
-With extensive experience in fundraising, organizational leadership, project management, and academic mentorship, he provides a comprehensive approach to advancing One Health initiatives, strengthening disease surveillance systems, and shaping global health policy.
+Dr. Jonathan Epstein brings more than two decades of experience in leading infectious disease research, science communication, technical consultation, and policy development.
+His work includes field and laboratory methods to study high-consequence zoonotic viruses, strategic engagement with governments and international organizations, and public outreach to translate complex science into actionable policy.
+With extensive experience in fundraising, organizational leadership, project management, and academic mentorship, he provides a comprehensive approach to public health initiatives, strengthening disease surveillance systems, and shaping global health policy.

 INFECTIOUS DISEASE RESEARCH